 Passionflower is a gentle sedative used as a sleep aid and in the reducing symptoms of anxiety.
 The herb has been widely used throughout South America for centuries to treat insomnia, alcoholism, migraines, and even bronchitis, although it was first documented in North America when early explorers tried the flower’s fruit and praised its flavor.

 Hemp is a substrain of cannabis sativa that has many benefits, particularly thanks to it’s high levels of cannabidiol (CBD).
-CBD is a popular therapeutic alternative used to alleviate the symptoms of stress and anxiety, and it interacts with our central stress response system to promote hormone balance (without any of the psychoactive effects of marijuana).
+CBD oil for anxiety is a popular therapeutic alternative used to alleviate the symptoms of stress and anxiety, and it interacts with our central stress response system to promote hormone balance (without any of the psychoactive effects of marijuana).
 Hemp-derived CBD is versatile and is used to treat many ailments, including epilepsy and chronic pain.
 It’s also a natural relaxant that can be used as a sleep aid.

 Pacific Islanders have used kava for generations for relaxation and stress relief, and in recent years, kava has gained popularity in the U.S. and Europe as a dietary supplement.
 It’s been shown by several studies to be effective in the treatment of stress and anxiety.
 In 2002, the food and drug administration linked kava use to some instances of liver damage associated with people who drank alcohol or heavily used kava; while it’s still legal to use kava today, it’s a good idea to check with your doctor before taking it to ensure it’s the right choice for you.